muskaan99/Computer-Vision-for-reading-American-Sign-Language/README.md

 multiple models with different architectures and model parameters to be able to determine the model that performs best on both, the provided dataset as well as on real world data.

+## Challenges
+• Generating Test Data: Since the test dataset for the problem is very small, we had to generate our own test data to determine each model’s performance and accuracy on real world data.
+The images have to be taken with varying backgrounds to enable diversity.
+Other pre-processing techniques such as cropping are also required to be able to eliminate unwanted details in the image.
+Since there are many output classes, it is time consuming to manually capture multiple images for each class.
+• Size of the Training Dataset: Since the training data consists of 69,600 200x200 RGB images, it takes a significant amount of time for the model to learn from each image for around 40 epochs.
+Using a CPU alone would cause the execution times to be much longer, hence, GPUs are required for the task.

 ## Conclusion